chilipeppr/widget-xbox/README.md

-# com-chilipeppr-widget-template
+# com-chilipeppr-widget-xbox
-This example widget gives you a framework for creating your own widget.
-Please change this description once you fork this template and create your own widget.
-Make sure to run runme.js every time you are done editing your code so you can regenerate your README.md file, regenerate your auto-generated-widget.html, and automatically push your changes to Github.
+This widget lets you control ChiliPeppr from an Xbox controller.

 ![alt text](screenshot.png "Screenshot")

-## ChiliPeppr Widget / Template
+## ChiliPeppr Widget / Xbox

 All ChiliPeppr widgets/elements are defined using cpdefine() which is a method that mimics require.js.
 Each defined object must have a unique ID so it does